 These are just a few tips.
 Maintaining your website is an ongoing process and you are never really done so come back to it frequently and make sure you are giving your users the best experience possible.
 Have your own suggestions for how to make your site great?
 Tag us @bz_furfur and, as always, stay unique.

-The post Website Tune-up appeared first on BZ FurFur.
+The post Website Tune-up appeared first on Burning with Purpose.

 ]]>